Woody Crumbo

-Early life
+Early life and education

+Woodrow Wilson Crumbo was born on January 31, 1912, near Lexington, Oklahoma.
+His mother was Mary Ann Herd Crumbo (Citizen Potawatomi, 1871–1920) of Sand Springs, Oklahoma.
+His father was Alexander Crumbo (1855–1932).
+After his mother died in 1920, he lived with different Muscogee families around Sand Springs, Oklahoma.
+After going blind, his father moved back to Indiana to live with his sister.

-Born near Lexington, Oklahoma, Crumbo moved with his mother to Kansas as a child after the death of his father in 1916.
-Orphaned in 1919, he spent the rest of his childhood living with various American Indian families around Sand Springs, Oklahoma.
-When Crumbo was 17, he began studying art at the Chilocco Indian Agricultural School, also taking up the study of the Kiowa ceremonial wooden flute.
+Crumbo attended Riverside Indian School in Anadarko, Oklahoma.
+When Crumbo was 17, he began studying art at the Chilocco Indian Agricultural School, also taking up the study of the Native American flute.
 Later he soloed on this instrument in performance with the Wichita Symphony.

-At the age of 19, Crumbo earned a scholarship to the Wichita American Indian Institute.
-He graduated three years later as valedictorian.
-Crumbo continued his studies at Wichita University from 1933 to 1936, where he studied mural technique with Olle Nordmark, watercolor with Clayton Staples, and painting and drawing with Oscar Jacobson.
+At the age of 19, Crumbo earned a scholarship to the American Indian Institute in Wichita, Kansas, where he graduated as valedictorian.
+He continued his studies at Wichita University from 1933 to 1936, where he studied mural technique with Olle Nordmark, watercolor with Clayton Staples, and painting and drawing with Oscar Jacobson.
 In 1936 Crumbo enrolled at the University of Oklahoma, where he studied for two years with Oscar Jacobson.

-Professional career
+Performing career

 While studying art, Crumbo supported himself as a Native American dancer.
-He toured reservations across the United States in the early 1930s disseminating and collecting traditional dances.
+He toured Indian reservations across the United States in the early 1930s disseminating and studying tribal dances.

+Visual art career

 His art career was affirmed when Susie Peters, his mentor from his days at the Chilocco Indian School sold a number of his paintings to the San Francisco Museum of Art.
-Subsequently, Crumbo joined the Bacone College in Muskogee as Director of Art from 1938-1941, succeeding Acee Blue Eagle.
+Subsequently, Crumbo joined the Bacone College in Muskogee as Director of Art from 1938 to 1941, succeeding Acee Blue Eagle (Muscogee).

-In 1939, the U. S. Department of the Interior, which includes the Bureau of Indian Affairs as one of its constituent agencies, commissioned him to paint murals on the walls of its building in Washington D. C. A few years later he curated a collection of Native American art at the Thomas Gilcrease Institute in Tulsa.
-Crumbo's "peyote bird" design became the logo for the Gilcrease Museum.
+In 1939, the United States Treasury Department commissioned him to paint murals on the walls of its building in Washington, D.C.
+A few years later he curated a collection of Native American art at the Thomas Gilcrease Institute in Tulsa.
+Crumbo's peyote bird design became the logo for the Gilcrease Museum.

+In 1943, Crumbo was commissioned to paint The Rainbow Trail in the Notawa post office.
 He was commissioned to paint two murals in the U.S.S.
 Oklahoma, which were both destroyed when the battleship was attacked and sunk at Pearl Harbor.

 From 1948 to 1960, Crumbo lived in Taos, New Mexico.
 He exhibited at numerous shows and became more widely known both nationally and internationally because he adapted some of his work to techniques of engraving and printing, making multiple originals.

+In 1973 he moved near Checotah, Oklahoma, where he continued to create and to promote Native American art.